RT-Thread/rt-thread/documentation/kernel-porting/kernel-porting.md

-@page kernel_porting Kernel Porting
+@page page_kernel_porting Kernel Porting

 After learning the previous chapters, everyone has a better understanding of RT-Thread, but many people are not familiar with how to port the RT-Thread kernel to different hardware platforms.
 Kernel porting refers to the RT-Thread kernel running on different chip architectures and different boards.
 It can have functions such as thread management and scheduling, memory management, inter-thread synchronization and communication, and timer management.
 Porting can be divided into two parts: CPU architecture porting and BSP (Board support package) porting .

 This chapter will introduce CPU architecture porting and BSP porting.
 The CPU architecture porting part will be introduced in conjunction with the Cortex-M CPU architecture.
-Therefore, it is necessary to review "Cortex-M CPU Architecture Foundation" in the previous chapter @ref interrupt_management.
+Therefore, it is necessary to review "Cortex-M CPU Architecture Foundation" in the previous chapter @ref page_interrupt_management.
 After reading this chapter, how to complete the RT-Thread kernel porting will be learned.

 # CPU Architecture Porting